2026 Florida Missing Children's Day (FMCD)

 NATIONAL ANTHEM CONTEST

-Please join us in congratulating Suah as the 2024 FMCD Poster Contest winner!
-Suah’s winning poster depicts the moon and stars, symbolizing the importance of hope despite darkness.
-The 2024 statewide billboard’s design was based on Suah’s artwork (displayed below).
+Please join us in congratulating Cali as the 2025 FMCD poster contest winner!
+Cali's winning poster shows a young boy who has been kidnapped, looking out at the outside world.
+The 2025 statewide billboard’s design was based on Cali's artwork (displayed below).
 The poster contest is open to Florida 5th graders.

-Please join us in congratulating Davis as the 2024 FMCD Statewide Essay Contest winner!
+Please join us in congratulating Jack as the 2025 FMCD Statewide Essay Contest winner!
 His essay explains several tips for children to stay safe and avoid abduction, and can be read here.

 Regional Winners: